Overview

 Decompressing files that end with .gz

-Reading the most recent errors using the 'tail' command
+Reading the most recent errors

-The following shows various uses of the tail command that you can run within the appropriate directory to read specific parts of the log.
+The table below shows various uses of the tail command you can run to read the last lines from a file.

 Command | Description |